Walking into Michael’s, who do I see but erstwhile cub reporter Jimmy Olson waiting for me.

 Songwriters: David Delgado, Tar Larner

-It wasn’t the Doors, but it’s what the crowd wants.
+It isn’t the Doors, but it’s what the crowd wants.
 The whole room is swaying, yelling back the ‘False Gods’ chorus at us.
 Jack leaves enough space at the end of each line for me to tweak leads while Hippie spins like a dervish.
 Robby jumps up from his drums, joining Jack for each chorus.
 Michael never misses a beat.
 We throw the song at the crowd.
 They roar back at us.

 “You like that?”
 Jack demands.
 The crowd responded with multiple ‘Yeahs.’”